-Nowadays, most cache plugins don’t improve website speed; they try to justify the price by adding useless features like removing XML-RPC, links, etc.
+Nowadays, most cache plugins don’t improve website speed; they try to justify the price by adding useless features.
+But FlyingPress doesn’t have many features or a complicated setup.

-However, FlyingPress doesn’t have a ton of features or a hard setup.
-You can use it seamlessly, even if you don’t know the basics.
-The good thing is that F-Press optimizes the website’s speed for both humans and speed metrics.
+You can use it seamlessly even if you don’t know the basic steps.
+The good thing is that it optimizes the website’s speed for humans as speed metrics.

 THE PLUGIN is not just about caching – it also offers a lot of useful front-end optimization features that help speed up your website.
-Read more about WordPress caching in this article: server-side and cache plugins.
+And it has been my go-to for almost four years, and I haven’t found one better.
+I will use my experience to simplify this WordPress speed optimization plugin and its possible drawbacks.

 1. Simple User Interface